sedos-project/organization/docs/data_requirements/input_data.md

     Version your data with **lowercase** letter `v` and arabic number, e.g.: v1, v2, v3, v4, ..., v12, v13
     <br><br>
     **For SEDOS Scenarios** <br><br>
-    When the data for the SRD is final, specific scenarios will be uploaded to showcase the SRD in practice. <br>
+    When the data for the SRD is final, specific scenarios will be uploaded to showcase the application of the SRD in practice.
     It's done by selecting specific values from SRD's bandwidths and appending them with a `scenario version` to respective tables. <br><br>
     `s` + `number` <br>